-- Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related macular degeneration.
-Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts.
-HAP covers one routine eye exam per year. - For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
+- Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts.
+HAP covers one routine eye exam per year.
+For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
+People at high risk of glaucoma include: people with a family history of - one glaucoma screening each year.
 People at high risk of glaucoma include: people with a family history of glaucoma, people with diabetes, African-Americans who are age 50 and older, and Hispanic Americans who are 65 or older - For people with diabetes, screening for diabetic retinopathy is covered once per year - One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens.
-(If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.) - Routine corrective eyeglasses or contact lenses once every - HAP partners with EyeMed to provide routine vision care services.
+(If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.) - HAP partners with EyeMed to provide routine vision care services.
 EyeMed has a national network of both in-person providers and online options for buying glasses and contacts.
-In-network retailers include Henry Ford OptimEyes, LensCrafters, Target Optical, Pearle Vision, and America's Best.
+In-network retailers include Henry Ford OptimEyes, LensCrafters, Target Optical, Pearle Vision, and America's Best. - Additional discounts may be offered on any balance over the allowance and on additional pairs of eyewear. - Your flex card benefit can also be used at other retailers.